Skip to main content

 Conclusions

-Using auricular chromotherapy, including the VAS (Vascular Autonomic Signal) with Kodak F98 color used on the ear, decreased symptoms from traumatic images after only one session.
+Using Auricular chromotherapy, including the VAS (Vascular Autonomic Signal) with colour Kodak F98 used on the ear, decreased symptoms from traumatic image after only one session.

 Main text